- This post contains affiliate links. Read more here.

 Another consideration when choosing your dog’s name?
 Dog training.
 This is of particular importance for puppies.
 When you’re teaching your new dog to respond to commands like sit, stay, or come, you’ll want to be sure their name isn’t a source of confusion.
 In other words, avoid puppy names that sound like a common dog training cue, such as “Bit,” which could easily be misheard as “sit.”

-Good luck, have fun and be sure to check out our other dog name coverage.
-As dog lovers through and through here at Rover, we find dog names absolutely fascinating, and we love searching our data on the topic to discover hot trends, quirky choices, and unique twists on classics.
+Here at Rover, as dog lovers through and through, we find dog names absolutely fascinating, and we love searching our data to discover hot trends, quirky choices, and unique twists on classics.
 Over the years, we’ve compiled plenty of names for you to peruse—and we keep our lists updated with new data each year.